chidea/FBpyGIF/README.md

 ```

 ### How to use
+These three are identical.
 ```
-sudo FBpyGIF [directory or file list...] sudo python3 -m FBpyGIF.main [...]
+sudo FBpyGIF [directory or file list...] sudo python3 -m FBpyGIF.main [...] sudo python3 -m FBpyGIF [...]
 ```
  - `FBpyGIF --help` to see all commands.
  - Library and script is written for Python >= 3.